SARAD-GmbH/RegServer/doc/source/actor_messages.rst

     receiving actor to do something.
 The value of the CMD key contains the command type.

-ID (only for SETUP/SUBSCRIBE):
-    unique Id of the actor

-PARENT (only for SUBSCRIBE):
-    actor object of the parent of the actor that shall be subscribed to the Registrar

 PAR (optional):
     contains optional parameters that differ from command to command.